tekofx/dotfiles/README.md

 # Dotfiles
-> All my configuration files for Arch
+> Dotfiles for the software I use

 ![Asset1](assets/asset1.png)